cawfree/rippleware/README.md

 ### 4. Hooks

-Finally, it's possible to use [hooks](https://reactjs.org/docs/hooks-intro.html) inside of your middleware functions.
+It's possible to take advantage of [React](https://reactjs.org/)-inspired [hooks](https://reactjs.org/docs/hooks-intro.html) inside of your middleware functions.
 In the example below, we cache props from the first invocation and rely return this forever after.

 ```javascript
 import compose from 'rippleware';